bwplotka/bingo/README.md

 ### Adding a Go Tool

-On repo without `gobin` used before, or with already existing `_gobin` directory, you can start by adding a tool.
+On repo without `gobin` used before, or with already existing `.gobin` directory, you can start by adding a binary (tool).

 Similar to official way of adding dependencies, like `go get`, do:

 `gobin get -u golang.org/x/tools/cmd/goimports`

-If you don't pin the version it will use the latest available and pin that version in separate `_gobin/go.mod` module.
+If you don't pin the version it will use the latest available and pin that version in separate `.gobin/go.mod` module.

 This will also **always** install the tool in a given version in you `${GOBIN}` path.

-#### Changing Version of a Tool
+### Changing Version of a Tool

 If you want to update to the latest add `-u`, the same as `go get`: